 Designing Granular Hydrogels for Bioengineering Applications

 Microgels are tiny hydrogel microparticles on the size scale of 10s to 100s of microns in diameter.
 Microgels can be assembled into a jammed state to form granular hydrogels.
-These (bio)materials combine properties of hydrogels (high water content, tunable chemistry, tissue-like mechanics) with granular materials (flowability and adaptability, building-block nature, micro-porosity).
-Such properties are beneficial for many bioengineering applications, including repairing tissues, (bio)printing, and creating model in vitro environments.
+These soft, porous materials combine properties of hydrogels (high water content, tunable chemistry, tissue-like mechanics) with granular materials (flowability and adaptability, building-block nature, micro-porosity).
+Such properties are beneficial for many bioengineering applications, including regenerative engineering, additive manufacturing, and creating model in vitro environments for biomedical and environmental investigations.
 Scroll to learn more about my efforts to design and translate granular hydrogels for bioengineering applications.

 Fabricating microgels and granular hydrogels